 SECTION 9.
 Disclosure Dissemination Agent.
 The Issuer has appointed Digital Assurance Certification, L.L.C. as exclusive Disclosure Dissemination Agent under this Disclosure Agreement.
-The Issuer may, upon thirty days written notice to the Disclosure Dissemination of part of DAC's services as Disclosure Dissemination Agent, whether by notice of the Issuer or DAC, the Issuer agrees to appoint a successor Disclosure Dissemination Agent, generately, agrees to assume all responsibilities of Disclosure Dissemination Agent under this Disclosure Agreement for the benefit of the Holders of the Bonds.
-Notwithstanding any replacement or appointment of a successor, the Issuer fault remain liable to the Disclosure Dissemination Agent until payment in full, for any and all sums owed and payable to the Disclosure Dissemination Agent.
-The Disclosure Dissemination Agent may resign at any time by providing thirty day's prior written notice to the Issuer.
+The Issuer may, upon thirty days written notice to the Disclosure Dissemination Agent and the Trustee, replace or appoint a successor Disclosure Dissemination Agent.
+Upon termination of DAC's services as Disclosure Dissemination Agent, whether by notice of the Issuer or DAC, the Issuer agrees to appoint a successor Disclosure Dissemination Agent or, alternately, agrees to assume all responsibilities of Disclosure Dissemination Agent under this Disclosure Agreement for the benefit of the Holders of the Bonds.
+Nortwithstanding any replacement or appointment of a successor, the Issuer shall remain liable to the Disclosure Dissemination Agent until payment in full, for any and all sums owed and payable to the Disclosure Dissemination Agent.
+The Disclosure Dissemination Agent may resign at any time by providing thirty days' prior written notice to the Issuer.